"values" means the 7 Sacred Teachings;

 "circle of members" includes an annual meeting of members or a special meeting of members;

-"all my relations" means humans, animals, plants, minerals, Sky-Woman, grandmother Moon, mother Earth, Water, grandfather Sun, the wind, the Fire and all life form as per first nations traditions;
+"all my relations" means Sky-Woman, grandmother Moon, mother Earth, Water, grandfather Sun, the wind, the Fire, humans, animals, plants, minerals and all life form as per first nations traditions;

 "teachings" means knowledge that is passed down from one generation to the next through ceremonies or circle facilitated by the wisdom keepers;

-"anishinabe" means original people in good spirit with all my relations;
+"anishinabe" means original people in good spirit with all our relations;

-The Mission of the Organization is to empower First Nation, Metis and Inuit youth, women, men and elders by facilitating talking circles and healing programs.
+The Mission of the Organization is to empower First Nations, Metis and Inuit youth, women, men and elders by facilitating talking circles and healing programs.